notesoft/firebird/doc/sql.extensions/README.sql_security.txt

 insert into tr values(2);

 Example 5.
-It's enought to grant only EXECUTE privilege to user US for package PK.
+It's enough to grant only EXECUTE privilege to user US for package PK.
 In case of INVOKER it will require also INSERT for table T to user US.

 create table t (i integer);